The number of sufficient and necessary conditions for CP conservation with Majorana neutrinos: three or four?: A Counter Example

 We have demonstrated that for $m^{}_1 = 0.03~{\rm eV}$ there will be nontrivial CP-violating phases $\rho$ and $\sigma$ even when Eqs.~(\ref{eq:I1})-(\ref{eq:I3}) are satisfied.
 Hence one can conclude that ${\cal I}^{}_i = 0$ (for $i = 1, 2, 3$) are {\it not} the sufficient conditions for CP conservation in the leptonic sector with Majorana neutrinos.
 An immediate question is how the nontrivial solutions to $\rho$ and $\sigma$ depend on the lightest neutrino mass $m^{}_1$.
 To answer this question, we illustrate the variations of the real and imaginary parts of $\rho$ and $\sigma$ with respect to $m^{}_1$ in Fig.~\ref{fig:realimag}.
 The strategy to search for the nontrivial solutions is as follows.
 First, ${\cal I}^{}_1 = 0$ is required to ensure that $\delta = 0$ or $180^\circ$.
 Second, we numerically solve the equations of ${\cal I}^{}_2 = 0$ and ${\cal I}^{}_3 = 0$ for $\rho$ and $\sigma$, given an arbitrary value of $m^{}_1$ in the range of $(0, 0.04]~{\rm eV}$.
 Since $\rho$ and $\sigma$ should be real, the appearance of their imaginary parts implies that there are no meaningful nontrivial solutions.
 Interestingly, one can observe from both panels of Fig.~\ref{fig:realimag} that a critical value of $m^{}_*$ shows up at

 whose exact value certainly depends on the input values of other physical parameters.
 For $m^{}_1 > m^{}_*$, the nontrivial solutions of $\rho$ and $\sigma$ are real and thus physically allowed, so the CP conservation is absent.
-For $m^{}_1 \leq m^{}_*$, the solutions of $\rho$ and $\sigma$ become purely imaginary, which is physically meaningless, so the CP conservation is maintained.
+For $m^{}_1 \leq m^{}_*$, the imaginary parts of the solutions of $\rho$ and $\sigma$ become nonzero, which is physically meaningless, so the CP conservation is maintained.
 In the particular case of $m^{}_1 = 0$, as in the minimal version of type-I seesaw model for tiny Majorana neutrino masses~\cite{King:1999mb, Guo:2006qa}, since the Majorana CP phase $\rho$ associated with the mass eigenvalue $m^{}_1$ automatically disappears, we are left with only one physical Majorana CP phase $\sigma$.
 Therefore, either Eq.~(\ref{eq:I2}) or Eq.~(\ref{eq:I3}) is sufficient to guarantee CP conservation, which is well consistent with our numerical results in Fig.~\ref{fig:realimag}.

-To conclude, when $0\leq m^{}_1 \leq m^{}_* \approx 0.0265~{\rm eV}$, Eqs.~(\ref{eq:I1})-(\ref{eq:I3}) guarantee CP conservation in the leptonic sector.
-But for $m^{}_1 > m^{}_* \approx 0.0265~{\rm eV}$, Eqs.~(\ref{eq:I1})-(\ref{eq:I3}) are not sufficient conditions for CP conservation.
+To conclude, when $0\leq m^{}_1 \leq m^{}_* \approx 0.0175~{\rm eV}$, Eqs.~(\ref{eq:I1})-(\ref{eq:I3}) guarantee CP conservation in the leptonic sector.
+But for $m^{}_1 > m^{}_* \approx 0.0175~{\rm eV}$, Eqs.~(\ref{eq:I1})-(\ref{eq:I3}) are not sufficient conditions for CP conservation.
 As the lightest neutrino mass is restricted into the range $0\leq m^{}_1 < 0.04~{\rm eV}$ by cosmological observations, we arrive at the final conclusion that Eqs.~(\ref{eq:I1})-(\ref{eq:I3}) are not sufficient and necessary conditions for CP conservation in the whole physically allowed parameter space.